hyundai-robotics/doc-hi6-ladder-edit/3-ladder-diagram-edit/README.md

-# 3. 래더 다이어그램 편집
+# 3. Ladder Diagram Editing
-래더 다이어그램의 편집에 대해서 설명드립니다.
+This section explains the editing of the ladder diagram.